30 Oct 2021

 The interior is my own.

 This car was bought new in Santa Barbara CA and spent it's entire life there, until I bought it in 2021.
-It was delivered in 1960 with the venerable (hateable) flathead engine, which was replaced in 1989 with a 1962 OHV and M35 transmission, and whoever did it did very good work.
-They found and installed a now-very-rare one year only 1960 OHV heater box (made of fiberglas). unavailable part.
+It was delivered in July 1960 with the venerable (hated) flathead engine, which was replaced in 1989 with a 1962 OHV and M35 transmission, and whoever did it did very good work.
+They found and installed a now-very-rare one year only 1960 OHV heater box (made of fiberglas).
 It was well cared for it's entire life, but accumulated wear eventually caught up with it, and it was parked and well-stored by the previous owner.

 A little maintenance goes a long way, and long term maintenance means a car like this still exists in viable condition after 61 years.
 Thanks to Diane and Daniel for the care, it shows.

 These were not inexpensive cars.
-A 1960 Chevy Impala Sports coupe was $2600.
-My 1968 American was $1865.00. `
+A 1960 Chevy Impala Sports Coupe was $2600.
+My 1968 American was $1865.00.

 More or less the present.
 On the road about a week at this time, engine not fully broken in.